1005 - Community Activites Involving Students

 Students will be transported to the event in private vehicles driven by the parents/guardians of students in the class.
 It is

-important to understand that the Linn-Mar Community School District's insurance carrier does not provide primary coverage for the owner, driver, or passengers during a fieldtrip/excursion in non-school vehicles even though the event is sponsored by the school district.
+important to understand that the Linn-Mar Community School District's insurance carrier does not provide primary coverage for the owner, driver, or passengers during a fieldtrip/excursion in non-school vehicles even though the event is sponsored by the district.

 Please check one: